About Regional Energy Networks (RENs)

-California's energy landscape has evolved over the past decade, with regional energy networks (RENs) playing a key role.
-Established in 2013 as pilot programs, RENs began offering energy retrofit solutions, education, outreach, incentives, financing, and workforce training.
-Early pioneers like BayREN and SoCalREN paved the way for broader efforts.
+California's energy landscape has evolved over the past decade, with regional energy networks, also known as RENs, playing a key role.
+Established in 2013 as pilot programs, RENs began offering energy retrofit solutions, education, outreach, incentives, financing, and workforce training to (or in) their local communities.
+Early pioneers like BayREN and SoCalREN paved the way for broader efforts statewide.

 Today, RENs are crucial to California's energy strategy, providing energy efficiency programs tailored to local communities.
 Guided by local governments and authorized by the California Public Utilities Commission (CPUC), RENs adapt to meet the needs of underserved areas, making them essential to the state's energy future.

-The reach of RENs has grown significantly, now serving 94% of California’s population through Bay Area REN, Southern California REN, Tri-County REN, Inland REN, San Diego REN, Central California Rural REN and Rural REN North.
+The reach of RENs has grown significantly, now serving 94% of California’s population through Bay Area REN, Southern California REN, Tri-County REN, Inland REN, San Diego REN, Central California Rural REN, and Northern Rural Energy Network.

 Why RENs?